What’s an internship?

 Compulsory internships only

 The following Communication subjects include an internship that’s relevant to your studies:

 - 54091 Professional Internship (If you're enrolled in this subject please refer to the course guide or your subject coordinator.
 This internship is managed by CareerHub.
 Hard copies of forms will not be accepted).

 You’ll need to secure your own Internship placement.
 CareerHub – the Universities job board is a great starting point.
 Log in and view advertisements under the ‘Dashboard’ tab.
 You can also talk to your course coordinator or work experience coordinator.

 Already got an offer?
 You can arrange an internship with an organisation directly.
 They’ll need to sign up with CareerHub before you can start your internship.
-See our taking on a UTS Intern page for more information.

 Course-related internship documentation

 If you’re undertaking an internship for these subjects: